Pepe-57/LinuxCalc/readme.md

 ```
 ./LinuxCalc
 ```
-Command works after a reboot.
+The command works after a reboot.
 ```
 linuxcalc
 ```